benjamindf/Jekyll-Mono/about.md

 ---

 Hi, I'm Ben, and I like computers.
-I hasve a masters degree in computer science and experience working with a bunch of programming languages.
+I have a masters degree in computer science and experience working with a bunch of programming languages.
 I'm particularly interested in computer graphics.
 Check out the Projects page for more info on that.

 ## Education

-* First class Masters degree in Compute science from the University of Southampton
+* First class Masters degree in Computer science from the University of Southampton

 ## Roles